Why Glucagon is a Must for Sick Days

 Lilly currently offers a Baqsimi coupon patients can use to get up to two devices for as little as $25.

-Through the end of April 2020, Xeris is offering a Gvoke co-pay card with which some patients can pay as little as $0 with eligible insurance to get their Gvoke PFS.
-Patients can also opt to request their prescription through the website and have Gvoke PFS delivered by PillPack at no additional cost.
+Xeris is offering a Gvoke $0 co-pay card for a limited time with which some patients can pay as little as $0 with eligible insurance to get their Gvoke HypoPen.
+Patients can also opt to request their prescription through the website and have Gvoke HypoPen delivered by PillPack at no additional cost.

 Keeping glucagon handy is the best defense against unexpected lows when you’re not feeling well.
 Being sick might come with some uncertainties and cause some worry, but you can rest easier knowing you’re prepared and equipped with the necessary tools to take on whatever comes your way.